 Clearance above grid: 8'

 Loading: Stage left, steep ramp up to street plus a 5' x 5' elevator.
+A rollup door downstage left goes out to the exit passage running along the east side of the auditorium.
 There's also access to the stage via corridors USL and DSR.

 Orchestra pit: It was on a hydraulic lift.
 The Fun Facts page on the Pantages website notes: "The hydraulic lift that raised and lowered the orchestra pit and musicians was so powerful, it could do the same with an average bungalow."
 From the pit edge to the back wall of the house is 99' 9".
 There are now several rows of seats in the front over part of the original pit area.